siesto1elemento/Django-Library-Management/work.md

 Deadline: You have 48 hours to complete and submit your project.
 Please ensure you meet the deadline as specified.
 Submission Format:
-Upload your solution to a GitHub repository and reply to this email with the repository link.(**ToDo**) The repository should include clear instructions for setting up and running the project.(**done**)
+Upload your solution to a GitHub repository and reply to this email with the repository link.(**done**) The repository should include clear instructions for setting up and running the project.(**done**)
 Confidentiality:
 Please note that the attached project files are the property of Keywordio AB and are provided solely for test purposes.
 Do not share these files externally.